-- Official transcripts from all colleges and universities attended.
-This includes separate official transcripts for all foreign exchange or semester abroad programs, and transfer credit from other institutions that appears on the primary transcript.
+Official transcripts from all colleges and universities attended.
+This includes separate official transcripts for all foreign exchange or semester abroad programs, and transfer credit from other institutions that appear on the primary transcript.

 Cummings School of Veterinary Medicine at Tufts University

 Official GRE Scores